 Tempering white chocolates requires raising and lowering the temperature of the melted chocolate in ways that impacts the fats.
 This can create a glossier finish to the chocolate and make it snap when you bite into it or break it into pieces.

-I tried it both ways and I personally found that not tempering the chocolate was fine.
-Of course, I’m mostly using white chocolate as a coating for other desserts or adding the chips into some other dessert.
+I tried it both ways, and I personally found that not tempering the chocolate was fine.
+Of course, I’m mostly using white chocolate as a coating for other desserts or adding the chips into some other desserts.
 To eat it as a chocolate bar, you may want to temper it.

 To Temper White Chocolate

 There’s a technical explanation of what happens to the fats at various temperatures when melting cocoa butter.
 To save you the details of all this, here is what you’ll need to do after combining the melted cocoa butter with the powdered sugar ingredients.
 I find using a double boiler and a candy thermometer is necessary to temper chocolate.

 - Place the container in the fridge for several minutes, removing it regularly to stir and check the temperature until it drops down to 79°F.